Softmod: Wii U

 The Wii U can be softmodded with various exploits.
 The easiest way to softmod a Wii U is WebKit vulnerabilities in the Wii U Internet Browser.
+The virtual Wii (vWii) is considered separate from the Wii U operating system, and can also be independently softmodded.

-Softmodding a Wii U can allow for a custom firmware install.
+Softmodding a Wii U allows for loading Wii U game backups, bypass region checks, and overclock/underclock the GPU.

+Softmodding a vWii allows for Wii homebrew, loading Wii and GameCube backups, and bypass region checks.

+Notably, since the Wii U disk drive cannot read GameCube disks, but the hardware is present on the motherboard to directly play GameCube games (much like the Wii), softmodding the vWii unlocks GameCube backwards compatibility on the Wii U.

 The most supported CFW is Aroma.

-Softmodding a Wii U allows for homebrew, unlock GameCube backwards compatibility, load game backups, bypass region checks, and change fan and CPU/GPU speeds.
-Softmodding a Wii U does not automatically softmod the virtual Wii (vWii), although softmodding the Wii U beforehand can make softmodding the vWii easier.

 Previously, a few Virtual DS games could be exploited with specially crafted savegames to install CFW.
 However, after the eShop closure this method is now impossible to do unless the game was downloaded pre-closure.